Workshops

 Approximately 30-45 minutes.

 This workshop is developed to help students learn how to use and write about research.
-The workshop discusses the research paper’s conventions and provides strategies for working with research in writing.
+The workshop discusses the research paper’s conventions and provides strategies for working with information from sources in writing.

 Useful for: anyone conducting research and writing about it.